 Last year in April, I left Australia to start a three-month stint as an Editorial Intern in Kuala Lumpur (KL).
 Before moving there, I knew very little about the city.
-The few things that I did know about Malaysia’s capital was that the city is notorious for shopping and its airport is a major international lay-over hub.
+The few things that I did know about Malaysia’s capital was that the city is notorious for shopping and its airport is a major international layover hub.

 Once I started my internship, I quickly learned more about what Kuala Lumpur had to offer.
 Even beyond the architectural wonders of the Petronas Towers and the mystical Batu Caves, I was excited to discover that there was so much more to KL than meets the average tourist’s eye.

 During my time in Kuala Lumpur, I developed an appreciation for street art, which I’d often pass on the train to my internship, and was mesmerised by the vibrant Hindu and Taoist temples that I stumbled upon in Chinatown.
 I learned that the city is a melting pot of people and their cultures: locals, immigrants, expats and tourists alike.
 Within a few weeks, I transformed from a typical, terrified tourist trying to catch public transport in Southeast Asia into a capable, daily commuter, who could explain to other tourists how to get to their intended destination.
-I was amazed every day by the fiery Kuala Lumpur sunsets, but discovered that the lightning storms are even move impressive to watch – especially from one of the many high vantage points in the city centre.
+I was amazed every day by the fiery Kuala Lumpur sunsets but discovered that the lightning storms are even more impressive to watch – especially from one of the many high vantage points in the city centre.

 Don’t get me wrong though, the malls in KL are every shopper’s dream; they are ginormous and there’s almost every store you could imagine in Kuala Lumpur.
-Let me tell you, resisting the urge to take advantage of being in one of the world’s biggest shopping hotspots proved quite difficult on my little Intern wallet.
+Let me tell you, resisting the urge to take advantage of being in one of the world’s biggest shopping hotspots proved quite difficult for my little Intern wallet.

 Wallet’s aside, for now, here’s a little destination “window shopping” to inspire you to travel to Kuala Lumpur: